wheelodex/wheel-inspect/README.rst

 | `Issues <https://github.com/jwodder/wheel-inspect/issues>`_

-``wheel-inspect`` examines Python wheel files and outputs various information about the contents within as a JSON-serializable object.
+``wheel-inspect`` examines Python wheel files and outputs various information about the contents within as JSON-serializable objects.
 It can be invoked in Python code as::

     from wheel_inspect import inspect_wheel